martinsumner/riak_kv/docs/ReplicationGuide.md

   - The cluster listeners on that protocol must be listening on reachable IP addresses and ports for peer discovery to work (i.e. binding a listener to `0.0.0.0` will not work).
   - If the application requires the standard Riak listener to be bound to an unreachable IP address, then the alternative protocol should be used for replication, with the alternative listener configured on a reachable address.

-On all nodes are configured to use discovery, the peer discovery is refreshed periodically based on the `replrtq_prompt_max_seconds` setting.
-This means that if a node is joined, downed or left - the change in peer availability will be detected on the sink node at the next prompt.

-Outside of the periodic peer discovery, a backoff algorithm is used on the sink to reduce the frequency of requests to nodes returning error responses, and increase the frequency to nodes continuously having ready replication events on the queue.
+A backoff algorithm is used on the sink to reduce the frequency of requests to nodes returning error responses, and increase the frequency to nodes continuously having ready replication events on the queue.
 This means that sink workers will automatically favour fetching from nodes with backlogs of replication activity.

 ### Additional Configuration